July 3, 2014 – March 6, 2020

 After extensive conversation with the pediatric neuro-oncologist and pediatric neurosurgeon, we made the decision to biopsy the tumor.
 Her clinical course was atypical, it was unclear over what timeframe her symptoms had developed, and our hope was that the biopsy would prove this tumor to be something less aggressive.
 Reaching the brainstem is no easy task, but the skilled physicians at OHSU performed the biopsy without complications.
 The pathology report, however, confirmed the tumor to be DIPG, diffuse intrinsic pontine glioma.
-Over the next six weeks spanning February and March of 2018, Vivian bravely completed 6 weeks of daily radiation therapy at Oregon Health & Science University.
+Over the next six weeks spanning February and March of 2018, Vivian bravely completed six weeks of radiation therapy at Oregon Health & Science University.
 Concurrently, she participated in a trial of a chemotherapy drug, AZD 1775.
 This was a challenging six weeks for Vivian and our family.
-We moved into a friend’s condo in Portland, returning home each weekend.
-Each day we were at the hospital, and given Vivian’s young age and presumed inability to remain motionless for the duration of each radiation treatment she was sedated for each treatment.
-Each day Vivian insisted on walking into the radiation suite and climbing onto the radiation table herself.
+We moved into a friend’s condo in Portland, Oregon, and we returned home each weekend.
+Given Vivian’s three-and-a-half years, and her presumed inability to remain motionless for the duration of each radiation treatment, she was sedated for each treatment.
+Vivian insisted on walking into the radiation suite each day and climbing onto the radiation table herself.
 She would hold out her arm so they could access her PICC line, and she would insist on holding something scented near her nose so she wouldn’t taste the medicine as it was infused.
 She never cried.
 She never complained or struggled, but she didn’t like it at all.
-Each day as the medicine was infused and as we snuggled closed to one another she would fall asleep in our arms.
+Each day as the medicine was infused we would hold and snuggle Vivian in our arms as she fell asleep.
 We would lay her limp body onto the table and watch them carefully position her.
 We would step out of the room and wait for them to call us back.
 Then we would sit with her as she gradually awoke.
 This process we repeated every weekday for six weeks.